DarkSecsDevelopers/LitePhish/Bugs.md

 2a03:2880:    27ff:75   ::face:b00c
 2a03:2880:    ff:c      2a03:2880:
 ```
 Notice that it always contain `2a03:2880:` and `2a03:2880:`.
-Now see [here](https://github.com/DarkSecDevelopers/LitePhish/blob/main/modules/detect_bot.php#L11).
+Here is the [fix](https://github.com/DarkSecDevelopers/LitePhish/blob/main/modules/detect_bot.php#L11).
 And also see detailed facebook bot information [here](https://gist.github.com/graysuit/939988c5156036ea4399a73bec66d105).

 ## [Fixed](https://github.com/DarkSecDevelopers/LitePhish/commit/a6b5a85db9e86426da89eda95bc2f79e4d78bc59) pages were not mobile compitable
 Phishing pages were shown as low zoomed.
 So it fixed by adding just `<meta name="viewport" content="width=device-width, initial-scale=1.0">` to evey page.
 So I added it in [modules/script.js](https://github.com/DarkSecDevelopers/LitePhish/blob/main/modules/script.js#L17), that would be executed on every page.